State Law Guide · Updated January 2026

-Under Wisconsin Administrative Code DFI-Sec, Wisconsin gives you the right to cancel and receive refunds on F&I products.
+Under Wisconsin Administrative Code DFI-Sec, Wisconsin consumers who pay off auto loans early are entitled to pro-rata GAP and warranty refunds.
 Dealers who fail to comply face Actual damages plus potential punitive damages.

 Quick Answer

-In Wisconsin, you can cancel dealer add-on products at any time.
+In Wisconsin, you're entitled to a pro-rata refund of unused GAP insurance and warranty products when your loan is paid off early.
 Refunds must be issued within 45 days.
 You can sue in Small Claims Court for up to $10,000.

 Key Wisconsin Provisions